michaeltgit/trading-bot/README.md

 Sample trade execution with fill logic and real time PnL tracking from the bot.

 > Notes:
 > 1. This screenshot was captured under the old order calculation logic.
-The bot would not have made this trade under the revised logic due to the high spread.
+The bot would not have made this trade under the revised logic due to the high spread, but nevertheless it is still illustrative.
 > 2. It's normal for initial unrealized PnL to appear negative immediately after a trade.
 This happens because buys are simulated at the ask price, while the position is valued using the top bid.

 ## Tech Stack